The kind of European places I want to keep writing about

 Veliko Tarnovo is a place to wander, camera in hand.
 Narrow lanes wind past artisan workshops, small shops and cafés, with viewpoints opening up, between the buildings.
 Keep an eye out for the bas-relief murals on the sides of some buildings, a sculptural technique that adds depth and texture rather than flat paint.

 Despite its rich history, Veliko Tarnovo feels lived-in rather than museum-like.
-We visited by bus from Plovdiv, staying overnight on our way to the capital, Sofia.
+We visited on the bus from Plovdiv, staying overnight on our way to the capital, Sofia.
 It’s also possible to visit as a day trip from Bucharest in neighbouring Romania.

 3. Aveiro: Colourful coast and canals